Challenges

 Try This Today

-- Use your imagination.
-If your deadline involves finishing a chapter in a book for your weekly book club, visualize everyone in the group sitting around discussing the chapter as you lead the discussion.
+- Imagine a finished task.
+If your deadline involves finishing a chapter in a book for your weekly book club, visualize everyone in the group sitting around as you lead the discussion.

 Why